blockchainsllc/in3-legacy/docs/getting_started.md

 ### Direct API

-The Incubed Client also implements the Provider-Interface used in the web3-Library and can be used directly.
+Incubed includes a light API, allowinng not only to use all RPC-Methods in a typesafe way, but also to sign transactions and call funnctions of a contract without the web3-library.

+For more details see the [API-Doc](https://github.com/slockit/in3/blob/master/docs/api.md#type-api)

 ```js